Why Do Cats Bring You Dead Animals?

 What To Do When Your Cat Brings You Dead Animals

 Don't want any more dead animals left at your doorstep?
 It probably won't stop unless you keep your cat indoors.
-Keeping your cat inside your home or always on leash when she ventures out is the best way to prevent more dead animal deliveries.
+Keeping your cat inside your home, confined to a catio, or always on a leash when she ventures out is the best way to prevent more dead animal deliveries.
 Plus, cats wreak havoc on the environment as they don't just kill tiny mice; cats that are left to roam outdoors will kill birds and other small species important to the ecosystem.
 Not to mention the increased likelihood of your feline catching diseases like toxoplasmosis or rabies.
 It is such a serious issue that cats have become considered an invasive species.
 Wildlife advocates want cat parents to take action and understand the negative consequences of letting kitty roam.
 So, keep your feline inside for their safety and the safety of our environment.

 Offer Safe Indoor Enrichment to Keep Your Cat From Bringing More Dead Animals in the House